-To receive a Doctor of Philosophy in Psychology degree, students with a Master's degree must earn 60 graduate semester credit hours.
+To receive a Doctor of Philosophy in Psychology degree, students with a Master's degree must earn 60 graduate semester credit hours as described below.
 Students with a Bachelor's degree must complete an additional 18 graduate semester credit hours and complete a thesis to receive their Master's degree while enrolled in the Ph.D. in Psychology.
-Fifty-four of the program hours (for students entering with a Master's degree) must be completed through Keiser University.
-Seventy-two of the program hours (for students entering with a Baccalaureate degree) must be completed through Keiser University.
-Program requirements are as follows:
+The length of the master's entry program is approximately 44 months, whereas the length of the baccalaureate entry program is approximately 56 months.